 - During busy periods, computer use may be limited to a half-hour, and computer use priority will be given to those using the computers for educational and business purposes rather than social media websites and games.

-- The library is not responsible for the distortion or compromising of flash drives, disks, cds or any other hardware used with the library computers.
+- The library is not responsible for the distortion or compromising of flash drives, disks, CDs, or other hardware used with the library computers.

-- Printing costs ten cents per page, or twenty cents for double-sided.
+- Printing costs ten cents per page, or twenty cents for double-sided and twenty-five cents for color.
 Patrons must pay for ALL pages printed.
-Clicking "print preview" and specifying the pages you want printed can save you from paying for incomplete or unwanted pages.
+Clicking "print preview" and specifying the pages you want to be printed can save you from paying for incomplete or unwanted pages.

 Community Room Use